dgowlett/DevOps-Course-Starter/README.md

 This will require the live TRELLO API KEY and TOKEN but note that this test will create a new temporary board to perform the End to End Tests.

-Using the TRELLO Variable set in the .env file set and pass the env valiable to docker, example for the bash shell:
+Using the TRELLO Variable set in the .env file set and pass the env variable to docker, example for the bash shell:

 export TRELLO_KEY=lkjh66dfgohe66rgoheorgh
 export TRELLO_TOKEN=ijhu999gtfreyeyikd8888jdjsdpsfjpwffwevjffejd1